yujinbong/OOP244-NAA-and-NBB-Notes/README.md

 | 9      | 15:20-16:10 |  DEV   |     |     |      |      |
 | 10     | 16:16-17:05 |  DEV   |     |     |      |      |

-## IPC144 Review Session  for OOP244 Students
-The review session on IPC144/BTP100 wil be held on Sunday Jan 16th, 10 AM to As long as it takes. <br />
-This session is open to all the students who needed to review the 144 concepts before starting 244 subjects.<br />

-### Review Recordings
-review recording will be posted here.

 # Computer preparation and Getting Workshop files
 ## Setting up your computers for OOP244